orange-cloudfoundry/elpaaso/README.md

 ## Bootstrapping

 Work is planned to fully automate ElPaaso bootstrapping process through a bosh release (with errands pushing 12 factor compatible services to CF).

-For now, services are packaged a spring boot app that need to be pushed on CF. Release binaries are published on bintray (see above).
-Each sub repo describes the expected/supported config.
+For now, services are packaged as spring boot apps that need to be pushed on CF using CLI.
+Release binaries are published on bintray (see above).
+Each sub repo describes the expected/supported config env vars.

 ## Further dogfooding upgrades

-Once a bootstrap elpaaso instance is up, it may be used to instanciate, and upgrade other elpaaso instances.
+Once a bootstrap elpaaso instance is up, it may be used to instanciate, and upgrade other elpaaso instances (cf [dogfooding arch](https://github.com/Orange-OpenSource/elpaaso-core/blob/109a6a09f71832d76ca165a59653cfe77e92d9cf/cloud-paas/cloud-paas-logical-model/src/main/java/com/francetelecom/clara/cloud/logicalmodel/samplecatalog/ElPaaSoTomcatLogicalModelCatalog.java#L42) or [screenshot](user_guide/elpaaso_dogfooding_arch.png).

 # Building and contributing to ElPaaso